Recreation Management (REC) - Courses

 REC 301 Cr.3

-This course provides practical knowledge and experiences on the essential elements and design concepts of program planning.
+This course provides practical knowledge and experiences on the essential elements and design concepts of recreation programming and event planning.
 Emphasis is placed on student involvement in planning, directing, and evaluating programs that enhance well-being for diverse populations in a variety of physical settings.
-Prerequisite: REC 150; REC major/minor.
 Offered Fall, Spring.

 REC 304 Cr.3